Less is More: Pay Less Attention in Vision Transformers: Experiments

 \subsection{ImageNet Classification}

 We conduct experiments on ImageNet (ILSVRC2012) \cite{imagenet} dataset.
 ImageNet is a large-scale dataset which has $\sim$1.2M training images from 1K categories and 50K validation images.
 We compare with CNN-based ResNet \cite{resnet} and Transformer-based models including DeiT~\cite{deit}, PVT~\cite{pvt} and Swin~\cite{swin}.
 For simplicity, we denote them as ``Model-Ti/S/M/B'' to refer to their tiny, small, medium and base variants.
-Similarly, we define four variants of our LIT models: LIT-Ti, LIT-S, LIT-M and LIT-B. Detailed architecture settings are shown in Table~\ref{tab:model_arch}.
+Similarly, we define four variants of our LIT models: LIT-Ti, LIT-S, LIT-M and LIT-B. Detailed architecture specifications are included in the supplementary material.
 For better comparison, we design LIT-Ti as a counterpart to PVT-S, where both models adopt the absolute positional encoding.
 Our LIT-S, LIT-M and LIT-B use the relative positional encoding, and these three models can be seen as competitors to Swin-Ti, Swin-S, Swin-B, respectively.

-\textbf{Implementation details.} In general, all models are trained on ImageNet with 300 epochs and a total batch size of 1024.
+\paragraph{Implementation details.} In general, all models are trained on ImageNet with 300 epochs and a total batch size of 1024.
 For all ImageNet experiments, training images are resized to $256 \times 256$, and $224 \times 224$ patches are randomly cropped from an image or its horizontal flip, with the per-pixel mean subtracted.
 We use the single-crop setting for testing.
 We use AdamW optimizer~\cite{adamw} with a cosine decay learning rate scheduler.
 The initial learning rate is $1\times10^{-3}$, and the weight decay is set to $5\times10^{-2}$.
 The initial values of learnable offsets in DTM are set to 0, and the initial learning rate for offset parameters is set to $1\times10^{-5}$.
+The kernel sizes and strides in DTM are consistent with that of patch merging layers in PVT and Swin.
 For a fair comparison, we adopt the same training strategies as PVT and Swin when comparing our models to each of them.

 \begin{small}

 \end{small}